iamgio/pikt/README.md

 - `-standardize` creates a copy of the source image (that relies on a custom scheme) and adapts it to the default scheme;

-- `-compact[=size]` creates a compacted copy of the source image.
+- `-compact[=size]` creates a compacted copy of the source image with no whitespaces between pixels.
-If `size` is not specified, it will try to create a square-ish image with no whitespaces.
+If `size` is not specified, it will try to create a square-ish image.
 `size` can be defined via `w?h?`, where both `w`and `h` are optional (in case one is missing, it will be calculated the same way as before) (e.g. `w10h5`, `w10`, `h5`);

-- `-decompact` creates a decompacted copy of the source image with a statement per line;
+- `-decompact` creates a decompacted copy of the source image with one statement per line;

 - `-standardecompact` runs `-standardize` + `-decompact`;